KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:

+v12.2.2

+* Fix bug in how tank surface area is calculated
+* Fix tank copying when cloning via symmetry
+* Don't delete tanks during loading or part placement
+* Fix patches marked :FINAL
+* Disable part heating due to engine on RF engines, since engine overheat is handled separately and engine heat shouldn't spill to other parts

 v12.2.1

 * Fix tank's initial temperature not being set correctly on vessel spawn and when launch clamps are attached